sweharris/split_md_dsd/README.md

 On each disk image he has a !BOOT menu (a BASIC program with a *RUN wrapper) that lists each game and the program that needs to be CHAINed to start it.
 He puts files on the image in a specific order.
 So this program will take such an image, parse and split the DSD up into separate SSDs, one per game.

+This program takes some options:
+  -v (verbose)
+  -vv (very verbose)
+  -R (where to put the results; defaults to RESULTS) -S (where to find the source DSDs; defaults to SRC) ..filelist..  (if not specified then process everything in SRC/*.dsd)

+e.g.
+  split_mb_dsd.pl -S mysrc -R myres split_mb_dsd.pl -R tst SRC/Disc023.dsd

 # build_mb_mmb.pl
 Convert Michael Brown's disks and create an MMB image of it.
 Each DSD will be split into SSDs and inserted starting at slot 10 (so disk1 side 1